 I was able to get a flight back from Newark to San Francisco on Saturday morning and found that people were serious and calm.
 The flight crew was in an extraordinary mood of openness and care.
 I see that air travel, although a vehicle for the attack, is being made safe with the precautions that are being taken.

 Our tragedy can lead us to fear, to anger, even hate, and to contract in our living.
 I believe it is a time to extend, not contract, to connect with others, and to explore how we will respond to this event, personally, communally, and nationally.
 I believe that the work that we do is needed even more, now that we must learn to design in a world with increased danger.
 We must learn to build a new level of trust, new practices for prudence, and to connect to a world that can no longer be ignored.

 These are not times that are beyond our own individual actions.
 Our personal interpretations and actions will determine how we will live and experience living, and shape our relationships with others.
 If we are not to drift in fear and reaction, we must review and perhaps redesign the Selves that we are, how we will relate to others, and how we will relate to our world.

-I plan to continue to travel as part of our work, and to include in our concerns, learning, and design the challenges of facing a changing world, and rebuilding our future together.
-I invite you in your participation in our community of leadership and learning to explore deeply the issues and challenges of our new future, and the opportunities for design of how we will make a world in which we can live together with others.
+I plan to continue to travel as part of our work and to include in our concerns, learning, and design the challenges of facing a changing world, and rebuilding our future together.
+I invite you in your participation in our community of leadership and learning to explore deeply the issues and challenges of our new future and the opportunities for the design of how we will make a world in which we can live together with others.